Qi Jiguang: Early life

-Qi Jiguang was born in the town of Luqiao in Shandong province to a family with a long military tradition.
+Qi Jiguang was born in the town of Luqiao in Shandong province (now in Weishan, Jining) to a family with a long military tradition.
 His forefather served as a military leader under the Hongwu Emperor and died in battle.
 When Zhu Yuanzhang became the founding emperor of the Ming dynasty, he bestowed upon the Qi family the hereditary post of commander-in-chief of Dengzhou Garrison, a district of the present day Penglai.

 Qi Jiguang's father Qi Jingtong (戚景通) (1473–1544) was a skilled martial arts expert and an upright and devoted military general.
 Strongly influenced by his family, Qi Jiguang took an early interest in the military.
 As a child, he built ramparts from clay, piled up rubble to form barracks, and made flags from bamboo sticks and paper to play war games with his friends and himself as the commander.

 When his father died, Qi Jiguang took over the commandership of Dengzhou Garrison at the age of 17.
 As his siblings were still young, he married Lady Wang and left domestic affairs to her.
 Besides building up the naval defense at the garrison, he also led his troops in the defense of Jizhou (薊州, east of present-day Beijing) against Mongol raiders during spring time from 1548 to 1552.

 At the age of 22, Qi Jiguang headed for Beijing to take part in the martial imperial examination.
 During this time, Mongol troops led by Altan Khan broke through the northern defenses and laid siege to Beijing.
 Candidates participating in the martial arts exam were mobilized to defend the nine gates of the capital.
 Qi Jiguang twice submitted defense proposals to the emperor and was noted to have displayed extraordinary valor and military cunning during the battle, and saw the defeat of the invaders.

 Battles against the wokou pirates

+In 1553, Qi Jiguang was promoted to Assistant Regional Military Commissioner (都指揮僉事) of Shandong's defense force against wokou pirates.
+The marauders that terrorized the Eastern coastlines were hardly pirates.
+They constructed inland bases on land and besieged walled cities.
+They conducted continuous raids for at least two decades.
+Additionally, they weren't just Japanese.
+Most of the time, they worked together with mixed Chinese bands, with the latter frequently dominating.
+Even Chinese explorers provided their leadership.
+However, the Japanese pirates were the main combatants.
+Japan served as the base of the invasion, and the Japanese provided all military expertise and equipment.